Analyst Ratings For BJ's Restaurants | Benzinga

 |0

-This current average represents a 7.63% increase from the previous average price target of $54.25.
+This current average has decreased by 8.59% from the previous average price target of $53.8.

 Some analysts will also offer forecasts for metrics like growth estimates, earnings, and revenue to provide further guidance on stocks.
 Investors who use analyst ratings should note that this specialized advice comes from humans and may be subject to error.